multiversx/mx-chain-tools-go/elasticreindexer/README.md

 ## Audience

-This tool should be as generic as possible, and it doesn't have any custom code related to Elrond instances of Elasticsearch
+This tool should be as generic as possible, and it shouldn't have any custom code related to Elrond instances of Elasticsearch